IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 You can find our milestones at https://github.com/IQSS/dataverse/milestones

-Now that we've published the release, close the milestone and create a new one.
+Now that we've published the release, close the milestone and create a new one for the **next** release, the release **after** the one we're working on, that is.

 Note that for milestones we use just the number without the "v" (e.g. "5.10.1").